tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 - Cannot control the other player's move, so must be conditional

+### Types of Strategies

+#### Type A Strategy

+A strategy that searches wide and picks the best option based on a heuristic function from searching those ply

+#### Type B Strategy

+A strategy that follows the most promising line as deep as possible

 ### Minimax Search

 Picks the move that will gave the most advantage to the agent assuming the other agent also plays optimally